-- Commit to doing my best in all my studies and approaching school and school programs with a positive, Christ-like attitude, refraining from negativity in action, word, or appearance. - Have read, understand, and commit to obey the biblical and community standards set forth in the Legacy Christian Academy Parent/Student Handbook without complaint. - Commit to avoiding unkind, disrespectful, foul, crude, abusive, violent, or otherwise inappropriate communication, whether communication is oral, written, or electronic (texting, social media, etc). - Commit to maintaining a high standard of biblical morality and purity in all relationships. - Will not possess, use, sell, or distribute alcohol, tobacco, vaping products, or drugs. - Commit to appropriate technology and internet use in agreement with LCA policies.
+- Commit to a growing relationship with Jesus Christ by spending time regularly in His word, maintaining a prayer life, and actively attending church. - Commit to doing my best in all my studies and approaching school and school programs with a positive, Christ-like attitude, refraining from negativity in action, word, or appearance. - Have read, understand, and commit to obey the biblical and community standards set forth in the Legacy Christian Academy Parent/Student Handbook without complaint. - Commit to avoiding unkind, disrespectful, foul, crude, abusive, violent, or otherwise inappropriate communication, whether communication is oral, written, or electronic (texting, social media, etc). - Commit to maintaining a high standard of biblical morality and purity in all relationships. - Will not possess, use, sell, or distribute alcohol, tobacco, vaping products, or drugs. - Commit to appropriate technology and internet use in agreement with LCA policies.